Skip to main content

 • April 13, 2019

-"Use: Oral, 2mg every 4 hours following rectal surgery.
+"Use: Oral, 2 mg every 4 hours following rectal surgery.
 This is the most ineffective pain reliever I have ever taken.
-Sitz baths and Ibuprofen were way more effective for me.
-Most alarmingly this medication CAN ABSOLUTELY can affect your mood, behavior, anger, aggression, and anxiety in a pretty horrific fashion.
+Sitz baths and ibuprofen were way more effective for me.
+Most alarmingly, this medication can absolutely affect your mood, behavior, anger, aggression, and anxiety in a pretty horrific fashion.
 I'm really glad people have found relief with this medication.
 I am not one of them.
-I didn't finish the prescription, and am totally disgusted with the medical community's response at my attempts to discuss switching to something considered 'less potent', because no one wants to touch anything related to pain medication these days."
+I didn't finish the prescription and am totally disgusted with the medical community's response to my attempts to discuss switching to something considered 'less potent' because no one wants to touch anything related to pain medication these days."

 1 / 10